 According to Apple’s documentation, the standard pattern for Cocoa applications is called Model-View-Controller.
-Despite the name, this pattern is quite unlike the original definition of Model-View-Controller in Smalltalk-80.
+Despite the name, this pattern is quite unlike the original definition of Model-View-Controller applied to Smalltalk-76.
 Cocoa’s application design pattern actually shares more in common with ideas developed at Taligent (an Apple co-developed project from the 1990s) than with the original Smalltalk origin of the term.

 In this article, I’ll look at a little theory and history behind the primary application design pattern used in Cocoa.
 I’ll discuss the key shortcoming of Cocoa’s Model-View-Controller approach, Apple’s aborted efforts to address this shortcoming and wonder from where the next major improvements will come.